-- 3.1 By 2027 75% of the first two phases of the master facilities plan will be completed. - 3.2 Secure passage of Bond Referendum by November 2018 - 3.3.
-Establish an exemplary teaching-learning environment that best serves our faculty and students as evidenced by completion rates, surveys, course evaluations, and other data. - 3.4.
-Maintain a secure, accessible and welcoming environment as evidenced by student and staff satisfaction surveys - 3.5 Establish a campus facility in North Galveston County to address needs of expanding population by 2025.
+3.1 By 2027 75% of the first two phases of the master facilities plan will be completed.

+3.2 Secure passage of Bond Referendum by November 2018

+3.3 Establish an exemplary teaching-learning environment that best serves our faculty and students as evidenced by completion rates, surveys, course evaluations and other data.

-Alternative recommendation:
+3.4 Maintain a secure, accessible and welcoming environment as evidenced by student and staff satisfaction surveys

-3.3.
-Establish a contemporary teaching-learning environment that best serves our faculty and students as evidenced by completion rates, surveys, course evaluations, and other data.
+Alternative recommendation: 3.3 Establish a contemporary teaching-learning environment that best serves our faculty and students as evidenced by completion rates, surveys, course evaluations and other data.